KeyWorksRW/wxUiEditor/docs/DEV_NOTES.md

 ### Debugging macros

 The `ASSERT...` and `FAIL...` macros are the preferred macros for debug checks.
-They work on all platforms, but the message box is slightly different on Windows and non-Windows platforms.
+On Windows, they provide the option to break into a debugger if running a Debug build.

 The `MSG_...` macros allow for display information in the custom logging window.
 The custom logging window has filters so that you can limit which messages are displayed.
 Unlike the `wxLog...` macros, none of these messages will ever be displayed to the user -- they are for your debugging use only.